louketo/louketo-proxy/README.md

-   --sign-in-page value                      path to custom template displayed for signin --forbidden-page value                    path to custom template used for access forbidden --tags value                              keypairs passed to the templates at render,e.g title=Page --forwarding-username value               username to use when logging into the openid provider --forwarding-password value               password to use when logging into the openid provider --forwarding-domains value                list of domains which should be signed; everything else is relayed unsigned --disable-all-logging                     disables all logging to stdout and stderr (default: false) --help, -h                                show help
+   --sign-in-page value                      path to custom template displayed for signin --forbidden-page value                    path to custom template used for access forbidden --tags value                              keypairs passed to the templates at render,e.g title=Page --forwarding-username value               username to use when logging into the openid provider [$PROXY_FORWARDING_USERNAME]
+   --forwarding-password value               password to use when logging into the openid provider [$PROXY_FORWARDING_PASSWORD]
+   --forwarding-domains value                list of domains which should be signed; everything else is relayed unsigned --disable-all-logging                     disables all logging to stdout and stderr (default: false) --help, -h                                show help